At a glance

 5. Publications, events and media contributions on the topic

-Scarcely any social phenomenon has such numerous and long-lasting effects on society as demographic change.
-From ageing and shrinking of the population, new forms of coexistence between generations and with people from different cultural backgrounds, through to structural changes such as the depopulation of entire rural areas and cities.
-Demographic change raises many questions about different social and economic aspects.
+Hardly any other social phenomenon has such numerous and long-lasting effects on society as demographic change.
+From ageing and shrinking populations to new forms of intergenerational and intercultural cohabitation, to structural changes such as the depopulation of entire rural areas and cities.
+Demographic change raises many questions about various social and economic aspects.

 Politics and society face major challenges

-Nevertheless, the low birth rate increasingly results in ageing society and, especially due to the baby boomer generation already going into retirement, Germany’s social and health care system faces serious challenges.
+Nevertheless, the low birth rate is increasingly leading to an ageing society and, especially as the baby boomer generation begins to retire, Germany’s social and health care systems are facing serious challenges, especially as the baby boomer generation begins to retire.

 This raises various questions: How can the German welfare state be made sustainable and fair for all generations?
+What measures can and should be taken by politics and society to deal with demographic change?
 What legislative adjustments will be necessary?
-Or quite generally: What is the glue that holds our society together even in times of demographic change?
+And more generally: What is the social glue that holds our society together even in times of demographic change?

-What is more, this phenomenon of a declining birth rate and ensuing ageing of society does not only affect Germany, but occurs in various regions across Europe and throughout the world.
-How are other countries affected by demographic change, and what strategies are being pursued abroad to deal with demographic challenges?
-Which approaches can Germany learn from?
+The phenomenon of declining birth rates and resulting ageing of society is not unique to Germany but is occurring in an increasing number of regions across Europe and the world.
+How are other countries experiencing the effects of demographic change and what strategies are they pursuing to meet these challenges?
+What approaches can Germany learn from?

 A question of social cohesion

-In order to deal with such issues, the Konrad-Adenauer-Stiftung has established the division “Demographic Change” in the Department for “Social Cohesion”.
-In order to represent different aspects of this broad topic area, cooperation increasingly takes place across departments and close involvement is sought with the country offices.
+In order to deal with these and further questions, Konrad-Adenauer-Stiftung has set up the “Demographic Change” unit in its “Social Cohesion” department.
+In order to represent the different aspects of this broad topic area, cooperation is increasingly taking place across departments, and close involvement of the country offices is being sought.

 Our offers and projects on the topic